fiastros/portfolio_resume/README.md

 - Enter the following url : http://127.0.0.1:5000

 For any question, feel free to make a request in the ISSUE section.

-## Ongoing work and further improvements

-Currently (at the time of writing ):
-- I'm making the back-end of the website using 100% Python.
-- Next step will be to host this website on my raspberry pi so that Anyone could access it online from anywhere.